 Before registering, it is important that you understand what exactly an Ohio LLC entails and how much work has to go into setting up one.
 An LLC is a business entity that is less complicated to set up and easier to maintain compared to corporations.

-Since I’ve been in the business industry for a decade, I counseled countless clients and helped them establish their LLC.
+As someone who has been in the business industry for a decade, I have counseled countless clients and helped them establish their own LLC.

-After consulting with experts in Ohio, I’ll provide you a complete guide on how to start a limited liability company in Ohio.
+After consulting with experts in Ohio, I have prepared a complete guide on how to start a limited liability company in Ohio.

 Quick Summary: